 The Queen of the steels – Aogami Blue Super (Hitachi Metals Ltd.) is one of the greatest Japanese Carbon Steels.
 In addition to containing more Carbon, Chromium and Tungsten than Blue Steel No.1, it also includes Molybdenum.
-It has a very good edge sharpness and excellent edge retention, but is also capable of attaining high hardness without being brittle.
+It has a very good edge sharpness and excellent edge retention but is also capable of attaining high hardness without being brittle.
 Consequently, many knife enthusiasts rate Aogami Super as one of the very best High Carbon Steels in the world.

 White, Yellow, Blue & Super Blue

 Japanese steels are commonly known by the colour that the label wrapped around the steel happens to be (white, blue, super blue).
 In this case its super blue steel, also known as Aogami Super Blue.
-This is considered to be just about the best mix found for a high carbon steel for knife making.
+This is considered to be just about the best mix found for high carbon steel for knife making.
 Carbon steels can deliver amazing levels of sharpness and Super Blue is considered to be about as good as it can get – it’s extremely easy to sharpen and giving a silky, smooth cut that we’ve all crave for in the kitchen.

 There are other unseen compromises too, Super Blue steel is difficult to work with also for the blacksmith.
 This leads to more ruined or unusable blades which pushes up the cost of those blades that are finally finished.
-This contributes for the increased cost of these blades.
+This contributes to the increased cost of these blades.

 Summing up, it’s about as good as carbon steels get – it allows for an insanely sharp edge, but need some attention to ensure you keep getting the most out of that edge.
 For a more robust/forgiving carbon steel take a look at White Carbon Steel (Shirogami).